Seven South Koreans killed, 19 missing after Hungarian boat capsizes on Danube

 The boat reportedly collided with another tourist vessel near the Hungarian parliament building, before turning over on the river, which has been flooding, with very strong currents, while a rainstorm enveloped Budapest.

-“President Moon Jae-in issued an urgent order to work with the Hungarian government for rescue efforts,” his spokeswoman, Ko Min-jung, told reporters.
+President Moon Jae-in said South Korea would work with the Hungarian government to investigate the cause of the accident.

+“What’s most important is speed,” Moon said at an emergency meeting, at which he urged the use of all diplomatic channels to ensure swift execution of search and rescue operations.

-An emergency rescue team is among the 18 officials South Korea is sending to Budapest, the foreign ministry added, and it will provide counseling to victims’ families.
+An emergency rescue team and military specialists are among the 33 officials South Korea is sending to Budapest, presidential spokeswoman Ko Min-jung said, and the government will provide counselling to victims’ families.

 A Hungarian ambulance spokesman told state television that 14 people were pulled from the water.
 Seven have died, with the rest suffering from hypothermia but stable.

-A massive rescue effort deployed boats, divers, spotlights, and radar scanning to scour the river for several kilometers downstream from the accident site.
+A massive rescue effort deployed boats, divers, spotlights, and radar scanning to scour the river for several kilometres downstream from the accident site.

 Journalists at the scene said they saw children’s ambulances on the riverbank.